redpesk-core/afb-app-manager/docs/1-afm-daemons.md

     -r
     --root directory

          Set the root application directory.

          Note that the default root directory is defined to be /usr/share/afm/applications (may change).

     -d
     --daemon

          Daemonizes the process.
-It is not needed by sytemd.
+It is not needed by systemd.

     -q
     --quiet

          Reduces the verbosity (can be repeated).

     -v
     --verbose

          Increases the verbosity (can be repeated).

     -h
     --help

          Prints a short help.

 ### ***afm-user-daemon*** options

 The options for launching **afm-user-daemon** are:

     -a
     --application directory

          [Currently not available in the systemd version]

          Includes the given application directory to
          the database base of applications.

          Can be repeated.

     -r
     --root directory

          [Currently not available in the systemd version]

          Includes root application directory or directories when